haf-decent/arpping/README.md

 | includeEndpoints | false | Specify if you'd like to include range endpoints (1, 255) in your scans |

 ### Properties
 Both `timeout` and `includeEndpoints` are included as properties of the arpping object, allowing them to be changed at any time.
-In addition, the IP address of the host device is also available at `arpping.myIP` (once it is found)
+In addition, the IP address of the host device is also available as the `myIP` property (once it is found)

 ### Methods
 The arpping object has the following methods (each with the appropraitely structured callback function):